JAlcocerT/JAlcocerT/content/blog/ai-and-automation.md

 Just in case you are aware of **Pandoc**.

 And how to convert `.md` to cool `pdf` or even to `epub` for ebooks.

+> To keep things simple, id say to go with the .Rmd -> PDF and leave epubs and their html relations for later when you really have people who want to buy from you via amazon.

 #### Real Estate Chat Bot